 World’s Water Crisis

-These cases are just examples of a scenario that will tend to intensify in the coming years.
+These cases in South Africa and Brazil are just examples of a scenario that will tend to intensify in the coming years.
 Approximately half of the world’s population lives in areas with the potential to experience water shortages for at least one month per year (Burek et al., 2016).
 Urban development around large cities has increased water hardships, and has caused water resources management measures to be urgently adopted to guarantee water security in the next years.

 The world’s population will increase from 7.6 billion to 9.4 – 10.2 billion by 2050, and therefore water consumption.
 According to a UN report, Global water use has increased six-fold over the past 100 years, and it will continue to grow steadily at a rate of about 1% per year as a result of increasing population, economic development, and shifting consumption patterns.